 It was my husband’s favorite dish that his grandma made when he was a kid.
 When we married he taught me how to make them and they were great!
-I used the same idea where you blanche the bell peppers, but instead of filling them with the rice and meat mixture I opted to fill it with chili!
+I used the same idea where you blanche the bell peppers, but instead of filling them with the rice and meat mixture I opted to fill it with our dutch oven chili!
 This is what I did.

 I know….yummy right??!!
 If you have a favorite chili recipe you can use that, use canned chili, or or mild chili recipe is very popular too.
 All in all it is a pretty low fat stuffed peppers recipe and lower in carb than those using rice.